christopherAlberts/Hermes/README.md

 ### Creating The Exchange ###

-The *Exchange* complex thou it might seem is just a set of folders inside each other.
+The *Exchange* complex thou it might seem, is just a set of folders inside each other.

-You'll need on one main folder titled "Exchange".
-With in this folder you need to create a "POBox#" folder for each program.
+You'll need one main folder titled "Exchange".
+Within this folder you need to create a "POBox#" folder for each program.
 The '#' represents the program's number, i.e "POBox0", "POBox1", "POBox2"...
 Remember computers start counting at "0" so start with "POBox0".
 Inside every POBox folder you'll need the last remaining two folders namely, From_Hermes and To_Hermes.
 The "From_Hermes" folder will contain the original message sent through.
 Your program will then take this as input.
 The output of the program should then be placed in the To_Hermes folder.
 Hermes will then take this and send it through as the response to the original message.